Pamp Network Hits 24 Hour Trading Volume of $53.00 (PAMP)

-Pamp Network (CURRENCY:PAMP) traded 3.2% higher against the dollar during the 24 hour period ending at 10:00 AM Eastern on November 12th.
-Pamp Network has a total market capitalization of $8,565.36 and approximately $53.00 worth of Pamp Network was traded on exchanges in the last day.
-One Pamp Network coin can now be bought for $0.0035 or 0.00000006 BTC on major exchanges.
-Over the last seven days, Pamp Network has traded 24.6% higher against the dollar.
+Pamp Network (CURRENCY:PAMP) traded 3.2% higher against the US dollar during the 1 day period ending at 19:00 PM Eastern on November 14th.
+Pamp Network has a market cap of $8,565.36 and approximately $53.00 worth of Pamp Network was traded on exchanges in the last 24 hours.
+One Pamp Network coin can now be purchased for approximately $0.0035 or 0.00000006 BTC on major cryptocurrency exchanges.
+Over the last week, Pamp Network has traded 24.6% higher against the US dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.